-- acceptance: recognizing the value of personal diversity - activities: working in small groups on projects, collaboration.
+- Acceptance: recognizing the value of personal diversity. - Activities: working in small groups on projects, collaboration.

-Stimulation and own role

-- membership: support and solidarity - o takes place within a different understanding of intellectual disability - o no other word for integration - o task that needs to be worked on within society - o living, working and recreating in society is necessary, but not enough
+- Stimulation and own role. - Membership: support and solidarity - Takes place within a different understanding of intellectual disability. - No other word for integration. - Tasks that needs to be worked on within society. - Living, working and recreating in society is necessary, but not enough.